DavidWalshe93/The_Phoenix_Project/README.md

 | Password Hashing      | Werkzeug                   | Clear interface for hashing passwords before saving to database and for verifying hashed passwords on login attempts.    |

 ### Endpoints

+Below are the endpoints for the given application.

 | Endpoint            | Method | Auth | Action                                                                        |
 |---------------------|--------|:----:|-------------------------------------------------------------------------------|